sairahul777/Treasure-island-game/README.md

 *******************************************************************************
 welcome to treasure island
-your mission is to find treasure you are at a crossroad, where do you want to go? type left or right left
-You have come to a lake.
-there is a island in middle of the lake, type "wait" to wait for a boat or "swim" to swim to across wait
+your mission is to find treasure you are at a crossroad, where do you want to go? type left or right:left You have come to a lake. there is a island in middle of the lake, type "wait" to wait for a boat or "swim" to swim to across:wait
 You have 3 doors to enter.
-type "red" to choose red door, type "blue" to choose blue door or type "yellow" to choose yellow door yellow
+type "red" to choose red door, type "blue" to choose blue door or type "yellow" to choose yellow door:yellow
 You Win!